Knowledge base

 People knowledge

-On the roadmap, the Knowledge Base extends beyond the operating records to what the organization knows about its people — a managed body of knowledge that supports people reviews and 1-on-1s and informs how leaders work with their seats.
+On the roadmap, the knowledge base extends beyond the operating records to what the organization knows about its people — a managed body of knowledge that supports people reviews and 1-on-1s and informs how leaders work with their seats.

 With that knowledge in place, the intent is for Olga to help leaders prepare for decisions, issues, and reviews — to help the user decide based on the guidance the organization has captured.
 That is roadmap work, not Phase 1.